pragmatic-data/pragmatic-data-platform/README.md

 ### Ingestion and Export layer

-Ingeston and Export are specular operations on files, one loading data from files into tables and the other writing data from tables into files.
+Ingestion and Export are specular operations on files, one loading data from files into tables and the other writing data from tables into files.
-By working on files they both need to setup the DB objects for File Formats and Stages in a Schema of a Database.
+To work on files they both need to setup the DB objects for File Formats and Stages in a Schema of a Database.
 The operations to read or write the data are also similar, both using the `COPY INTO` command.

-More details in the [ingestion and export README](macros/in_out/README.md) or jump directly to one of the section:
+More details in the [ingestion and export README](macros/in_out/README.md) or jump directly to one of the section of the file:
 * [Ingestion and Export playbook](macros/in_out/README.md#ingestion-and-export-playbook)
 * [Ingestion and Export setup](macros/in_out/README.md#ingestion-and-export-setup)